Add Outlet From Existing Switch

 NOTE: Some text links below go to applicable products on Amazon.
 As an Amazon Associate, I earn from qualifying purchases.
 Using my links helps to keep this website FREE.

-In the photo at the top of this page, you can see a three-wire cable and a two-wire cable inside the electrical box.
-When I saw that I immediately knew that I had a LINE hot wire and a LINE neutral wire inside the existing switch box.
+The photo at the top of this page shows a three-wire cable and a two-wire cable inside the electrical box.
+When I saw the wires I knew I had a LINE hot wire and a LINE neutral wire inside the existing switch box.
+Both of which are needed to provide power to an electrical receptacle outlet.
+I separated the wires and tested them with my Wiggy voltage tester.

 After I removed the wall plate I used a fish tape to probe inside the wall.
 I slid the fish tape end into the wall between the box and the drywall and pushed it downwards to feel for blockages inside the wall.
 I also pushed the fish tape sideways to determine where the next wood stud was inside the wall.